dalibo/pitrery/INSTALL.md

   reduces performance when archiving over SSH, it is set to "yes" by default.

+* `ARCHIVE_CHECK` can be set to "yes" to check the md5 of the archived file to the md5 of the original WAL file.
+It is useful when the storage and the network is not relaiable.
+If overwriting is disabled, the md5 check enabled and the archive already exists, the archiving returns success if the md5 check is successful.
+This option does not apply on local archiving.

+* `ARCHIVE_FLUSH` can be set to "yes" to force an immediate flush of the archived file to disk before returning success.
+It may slow down the archiving process but ensure archives are not corrupted in case of a power loss on the destination.

 * `SYSLOG` can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL